haseeb-cb/fundamentals-of-gis/Content/6_Exercise.md

 4. Let’s bring in some Google Earth data into our map using XYZ tiles to give the map some more context (Hint: Exercise 2 step 3)

 5. Often the data sets that you want to work with will not come as spatial data sets.
-They might come, for ex-ample, from observations during field work that you record in a spreadsheet.
+They might come, for example, from observations during field work that you record in a spreadsheet.
 In this step we will add a table of data that contains fields with the latitude and longitude coordinates of the deaths addresses we want to analyze.
 In our case, this data comes in a comma-separated values (CSV) file, or a text file that uses a comma to separate values.

 	- First let’s look at the file with the deaths data in it.
 If you double-click it in the folder you saved the file in, it should open in Excel or as a text file, and you will see that it has an ID column (OB-JECTID), the number of cases (Num_Cases ), an Address Column (Address), x coordinates (xcoord), and y coordinates (ycoord).
 These coordinates are helpful, as they let us import the data into GIS.
 	- In QGIS, go to Layer -> Add Layer -> Add Delimited Text Layer